IQTLabs/docusage/README.md

 After running this command, DocuSage will process the provided files and display the results.
 Note that the `--mission` option is optional.
 If you don't provide a prompt, DocuSage will perform a default analysis of the documents.

+Certainly, here's a section you can add to the README to explain the requirement for an OpenAI API key:

+### OpenAI API Key Requirement

+To use DocuSage, you need to have an account with OpenAI and an associated API key.
+The API key is used to interact with OpenAI's models, which are at the core of DocuSage's document analysis capabilities.

+Here are the steps you need to follow to set up the OpenAI API key:

+1. Create an account on the [OpenAI website](https://platform.openai.com/signup/).

+2. After logging into your account, go to the API section.
+Here, you will find your API key.

+3. Set your OpenAI API key as an environment variable named `OPENAI_API_KEY` in your system.

+    On Unix-based systems (like Linux or macOS), you can add the following line to your shell profile file (like `.bashrc`, `.bash_profile`, or `.zshrc`):

+    ```bash
+    export OPENAI_API_KEY="your-api-key"
+    ```

+    On Windows, you can set environment variables in the System Properties.

+Remember to replace `"your-api-key"` with your actual OpenAI API key.

+⚠️ **IMPORTANT:** Your OpenAI API key is sensitive information.
+Do not share it with others or expose it in public places like GitHub repositories.

 ## License

 DocuSage is licensed under the terms of the Apache License.